TheAssembler1/lewsql/README.md

 # lewsql

 Database created for purely educational purposes.
-The goals it to support a wide variety of features within each component of the database management system.
+The goals it to support a wide variety of I'm h features within each component of the database management system.
 This way the amount learned from the project is maximized.

 ## Component in Development